-The target is new, and was established this year.
-Hence, we can not report on progress yet.
-The target can be considered as a science based target since it meets the criterias from CDP.
+PLEASE NOTE: THE COVID_PANDEMIC HAS IMPACTED THE TARGET REPORTING: The target can be considered as a science based target since it meets the criterias from CDP.
 The target is an absolute target, where 100 % of emissions on scope 1, 2 and 3 for our own operations are covered.
 This is the long-term target ending in 2050.
 The annual reduction is 7.6% from the base year, in line with the Paris Agreement and a 1.5°C trajectory.
 This reduction meets the criteria of at least 2.1% annual reduction.
 In addition, through our commitments through the Net Zero Asset Owner Alliance, we intend to make our entire investment portfolio carbon neutral by 2050 as well.
 Targets are currently being established, and will be reported in next years CDP questionaire.